Ushnash/solace-datagen-backend/README.md

 The Solace Data Generator publishes random [Avro](https://avro.apache.org/) data to topics on a Solace PubSub+ broker.
 The data is created using the [Avro Random Generator (ARG)](https://github.com/confluentinc/avro-random-generator) library.

-The [schema](#custom-schemas) selected at runtime determine the flavor (stores, pizza orders, inventory, stock trades,...) of data that is generated.
+The [schema](#custom-schemas) selected at runtime determines the flavor (stores, pizza orders, inventory, stock trades,...) of data that is generated.

 ## Usage